peiswang/MicroNetChallenge/Train.md

-# Claim
+# Codebase

-* The main codes are modified from [pytorch-classification](https://github.com/bearpaw/pytorch-classification)
+* The codes for training are mainly based on [pytorch-classification](https://github.com/bearpaw/pytorch-classification)
-* The codes for data augmentation are modified from [AutoAugment](https://github.com/tensorflow/models/tree/master/research/autoaugment)
+* The codes for data augmentation are based on [AutoAugment](https://github.com/tensorflow/models/tree/master/research/autoaugment)

+# Method

-# Data Augmentation
+## Data Augmentation
 Inspired by [AutoAugment](https://arxiv.org/pdf/1805.09501.pdf), we use the similar data augmentation policy.
 In AutoAugment, a policy contains multiple subpolicies, each subpolicy contains 2 tuples of
 <O, P, L>, each tuple says that: the corresponding operation O is applied
 on the input data with probability of P and 'magnitude' of L. For different operations, 'magnitude' has different meanings, for eaxmple, for Rotation operation, the 'magnitude' denotes the digree of rotation.
-For each input, it first selects a subpolicy randomly in multiple subpolicies, each subpolicy is applied on the input data with corresponding probability and magnitude in sequence.
+For each input, it first selects a subpolicy randomly in multiple subpolicies, each of 2 operations in the selected subpolicies is applied on the input data with corresponding probability and magnitude in sequence.

 AutoAugment can observably improve the network performance, however, the policy they used on cifar100 was searched on cifar10 dataset, which is not allowed to use in this challenge.
 So we use a simplified